 The Commanders at Fort Polk come and go every couple of years.
 Previous Generals allowed the horses some even fought to preserve them, protecting the sanctity of the land, history and animals.
 It is grossly unfair that a temporary commander is making a permanent decision on the behalf of future generations.
 There is a very real possibility that some of the remote herds are of Spanish Mustang decent, and could possibly receive federal protections.
 Therefore, they should not be managed to extinction.
 The population management of these horses cannot be a brute attack on their future ability to thrive and exist.

 It is vital that herd management is done with careful, conservative, scientific, humane consideration.
 Our goal is to establish ethical and human solutions, that may include a mix of non-permanent fertility control, finding good adopters for some horses, along with some herd control measures to keep horses away from sensitive areas of Fort Polk property.
 But the only way to find the best solutions is to engage in honest and open consultation with as many experienced people, experts, and local stakeholders as possible.

 These horses are an important part of the history, culture, and heritage of this area.

 We implore key decision makers to include specialized wild horse professionals and equine advocates to assist Fort Polk in devising and executing an ethical and humane solution to the equine presence in Kisatchie / Fort Polk / Peason Ridge that allows the military, the civilians of the area, and the free horses to peacefully and safely coexist as they have done for the past centuries.

 As concerned citizens our goal is to protect the Wild Horses in Kisatchie National Forest including herds at Fort Polk, Peason Ridge, etc. We are in awe of their ability to self sustain as a wild herds dating back centuries.
-Our efforts focus on genetic analysis of horses evicted, advocating for sanctuary with responsible and ethical herd management practices that center around equine welfare.
+Our efforts focus on genetic analysis of horses evicted, advocating for and providing sanctuary with responsible and ethical herd management practices that center around equine welfare.